freestone-endurance/comms/manuals/hilo/blanks.markdown

   - Near cutoff, reconcile with CommsHQ on runners still out on previous section
   - You must wait for CommsHQ's OK before closing
   - Someone must transfer the Comms equipment (including Starlink) to Hancock AS as soon as possible once Antero closes.
+- Sweepers
+  - Sweepers will come in from Monarch Pass and stop here
+  - Please keep food out for them after the last runner leaves
+  - New sweepers will begin from here
+  - They should not leave until after the cutoff